m2stack/Sensores-y-actuadores/README.md

 ---

-## 🛠️ Acerca del desarrollo
+## 🛠️ About development

-- **Lenguaje(s) utilizado(s):** [Python]
+- **Language(s) used:** [Python]
-- **Herramientas y entornos usados:** [Geany, GitHub, VSCode, Raspberry Pi]
+- **Tools and environments:** [Geany, GitHub, VSCode, Raspberry Pi]
-- **Control de versiones:** Git (repositorios privados individuales para cada proyecto migrados al repositorio actual).
+- **Version control:** Git (individual private repositories for each project migrated to the current repository).
-- **Habilidades reforzadas:**
+- **Reinforced skills:**
-  - Diseño de circuitos electrónicos
+  - Electronic circuit design
-  - Comunicación con sensores y actuadores variados
+  - Communication with various sensors and actuators
-  - Manejo de librerías externas y análisis de documentación oficial
+  - Handling of external libraries and analysis of official documentation.
-  - Modelado de sistemas algorítmicos simples
+  - Modelling of simple algorithmic systems
-  - Documentación básica y buenas prácticas de estilo
+  - Basic documentation and good style practices

 ---